santiagov916/readme-generator/Develop/readme.md

   ## Description

-  I wanted to speed up my coding process and also challenge myself to create something helpful and useful not just for myself but coders abroad.
-I am happy with the turn out and look foward to updating the functionality of the program in the future!
-This program will create a nice touch on your projects as a coder and as a worksman of the craft at a much faster pace.
+  this a replicable lyric page for anyone who has a favorite artist and wants to make a cool webpage look with the lyrics for their favorite songs

   ## Motivation

-  This is a professional Readme-Generator for your work, professional line of work, side-hustles, self-employed work, business, for-fun projects, contributions, and everything in between!
-This readme-generator will answer most of the questions any new eyes will have when they come across your project.
+  I love music and it sucks when there's no lyrics for the song I want to listen to.
+So I took it upon myself to make a page that can do such!

   ## Usage

-  run this app inside of your terminal
+  click on this link

   ## Installation

-  ### Dependencies: Node.js , FS , Inquirer
+  ### Dependencies: N/A
   ### To install: npm i OR npm install
-  ### CLI to start: node index or node index.js
+  ### CLI to start: no commands needed

   ## Contributors

-  ### People: Santiago Venegas, UC Davis, TA's, classmates, and Google
+  ### People: Mysel and google
   ### GitHub Username: santiagov916
-  ### GitHub Link to project: https://github.com/santiagov916/readme-generator/tree/develop/Develop
+  ### GitHub Link to project: https://github.com/santiagov916/lyric-page

   ## Questions?

-  ### Email the programmer: svenegas24@yahoo.com
+  ### Email the programmer: gme.santi24@yahoo.com
-  ### Video of the program in action: https://youfiles.herokuapp.com/videodictionary/?m=Video_Player_Drive&state=%7B%22ids%22:%5B%2217iGC9I9WaPv61WdioxaBdN0QmPrtZkb4%22%5D,%22action%22:%22open%22,%22resourceKeys%22:%7B%7D%7D